Skip to main content

 If you're suspicious about any link, scroll past it.
 These emails often emulate genuine organizations, and the websites look identical to legitimate websites.

 The email, however, may not include your name.
 Many phishing emails begin with "Dear Customer," so always be on your guard.
-If you're having second thoughts, go to the source directly instead of clicking a link that could be possibly harmful.
+If you're having second thoughts, go to the source directly instead of clicking a potentially harmful link.

 3. Verify the Website's Security

-It's okay to be concerned about giving out financial or personal information online.
-So long as you're browsing on a secure site, you should be fine.
+Concern about giving out financial or personal information online is okay.
+So long as you're browsing on a secure site.

 Before giving away your information, ensure the website's URL starts with "HTTPS."
 Also, look for an icon with a closed lock next to the address bar.

-Look into the web site's security certificate also.
-If you receive an email stating that the site contains malicious files, steer clear off it.
+Look into the website's security certificate, too.
+If you receive an email stating that the site contains malicious files, steer clear of it.
 Do not download anything from such sites or emails.

 4. Make Use of Firewalls